claytondukes/excel2mysql/README.md

 ## Overview

-I am by no means a Python Guru, but the code did work for me in converting a 50k line excel file to MySQL.
+I am by no means a Python Guru, but the code did work for me in converting a 50k line Excel file to MySQL.

 The script converts data from an Excel file into MySQL-compatible `INSERT` statements.
 Optionally, it can also generate a `CREATE TABLE` statement based on the data's structure.

 The script supports renaming columns to ensure they comply with SQL naming conventions (no spaces or special characters).
 It also handles escaping problematic characters, such as single quotes and backslashes, to prevent SQL errors during execution.

+The script automatically adds an `id` column with `AUTO_INCREMENT` when generating a `CREATE TABLE` statement.
+This `id` column serves as the primary key in the resulting SQL table.

 ## Features

 - Converts Excel file data into SQL `INSERT` statements.
-- Optionally generates a `CREATE TABLE` statement based on the Excel file's column structure.
+- Optionally generates a `CREATE TABLE` statement with an auto-incrementing `id` column as the primary key.
 - Escapes special characters like single quotes and backslashes to ensure valid SQL queries.
 - Renames columns by removing or replacing spaces and special characters.
 - Supports various data types, including `TEXT`, `INT`, `FLOAT`, `BOOLEAN`, and `DATETIME`.